-- Click the MindView Button. - Choose Save As | MindView Template.
+- Click the File tab. - Choose Save As | MindView Template.

 The Save as Template dialog appears.

-Its left part contains a list of the templates you've already saved.
-Clicking one of these templates gives you a preview of it on the right part of the dialog.
+If you have already saved some documents as templates, they will be listed in the left part of the dialog.
+Clicking a template gives you a preview of it on the right part of the dialog.